The

 cademy of Music Summer Festival

-About the Academy 2008 Schedule Tickets Artists Students Host Families Sponsors Links Map Contact Info
+About the Academy Schedule Tickets Artists Students

 Emanuel Borok

 Emanuel Borok Emanuel Borok, Concertmaster of the Dallas Symphony Orchestra since 1985, has had a distinguished career as a soloist, chamber musician, and orchestral leader.
-Before coming to Dallas, Mr. Borok served for 11 seasons as Associate Concertmaster of the Boston Symphony Orchestra and Concertmaster of the Boston Pops Orchestra.
+Before coming to Dallas, Mr. Borok served for 11 seasons as Associate Concertmaster of the Boston Symphony Orchestra and Concertmaster of the Boston Pops Orchestra

 Born and trained in the Soviet Union, Mr. Borok received his early musical instruction at the re-known Darzinya Music School in Riga, Latvia, and the Gnessin School of Music in Moscow.
 In 1964 he became prizewinner of the most important National Violin Competition in the former Soviet Union.
-In 1971, he won the position of Co-Concertmaster in the Moscow Philharmonic.

-In 1999 he was nominated for the Grammy Award for his recording with the Dallas-based new music ensemble Voices of Change.
-Mr. Borok has recorded the Shostakovich Violin Sonata with Tatiana Yanpolsky (a recording that received a four-star rating from the Penguin Cassette Guide), the solo part of Vivaldi's Four Seasons with musicians from the Boston Symphony (named “Best of the Month” by Stereo Review Magazine), and Beethoven's Archduke Trio with pianist Claude Frank and cellist Leslie Parnas (a recording honored by “Ovation” magazine).
-Mr. Borok's most recent recording entitled “A Road Less Traveled” released to critical acclaim on the Eroica label includes seldom performed concertos by Joseph Haydn.
+In 1999 a recording by the Dallas-based new music ensemble Voices of Change in which he took an important part in a recording “Voces Americanos” for which he was nominated for the Grammy Award, Mr. Borok has recorded the Shostakovich Violin Sonata with Tatiana Yampolsky (a recording that received a four-star rating from the Penguin Cassette Guide), the solo part of Vivaldi’s Four Seasons with musicians from the Boston Symphony -named “Best of the Month” by Stereo Review Magazine, and Beethoven’s Archduke Trio with pianist Claude Frank and cellist Leslie Parnas -a recording honored by “Ovation” magazine as the record of the year.

-Mr. Borok has published a book of original cadenzas for all five Mozart Violin Concertos with Theodore Presser Co.
-In addition to his highly active performing life, Borok has established himself as an internationally recognized teacher having taught at the Tanglewood Music Center; the Academia Musicale Chigiana in Siena, Italy; and the Menuhin Festival in Gstaad, Switzerland; Royal Conservatory and Academy of Music in London, Conservatoire de Paris and the Academy of Music in Prague.
-In the summer of 2005 he was invited to teach at the famous Verbier Festival in Switzerland.
+In addition to his highly active performing life, Borok has established himself as an internationally recognized teacher having taught at the Tanglewood Music Center; the Academia Musicale Chigiana in Siena, Italy, the Menuhin Festival in Gstaad, Switzerland; Royal Conservatory and Academy of Music in London, Conservatoire de Paris, Tchaikovsky Conservatory of Moscow and the Academy of Music in Prague.
+In the summer of 2005 he was invited to conduct workshops and lectures at the famous Verbier Festival in Switzerland.

-Copyright 2008, Academy of Music Festival, All rights reserved.
+Copyright 2016, Academy of Music Festival, All rights reserved.

-90 North Broadway, Nyack, NY 10960 • (845) 358-7445
+90 North Broadway, Nyack, NY 10960 • (845) 745-8683

 Design by Prairiecomm • Webmaster Allon Designs